yurt-page/docs/auth.md

 5. Social login with jkl.mn: we may become the same OAuth provider as Google, FB.
 This differs from auth by a yurt with IndieAuth

-The [XEP-0070: Verifying HTTP Requests via XMPP](https://xmpp.org/extensions/xep-0070.html) to confirm signin.
+The [XEP-0070: Verifying HTTP Requests via XMPP](https://xmpp.org/extensions/xep-0070.html) to confirm signing.
 See [demo](https://demo.agayon.be/)